MiquelLluis/MeteoCiel-parser/README.md

 ## Acknowledgements

-This project was greatly improved thanks to the valuable insight of [Dr. Vallés](https://github.com/dvallesp), whose valuable expertise in the quokks field made this an elegant tool for weather display.
+This project was greatly improved thanks to the valuable insight of [Dr. Vallés](https://github.com/dvallesp), whose expertise in the quokks field made this an elegant tool for weather display.